 Our new Fellows’ areas of research span: the development of legal theory; the ethics of digital technology; peacebuilding in Northern Ireland; female leadership in higher education; healthy lifestyles and nutrition; 20th-century literary cultures in Mumbai, India; the wellbeing of refugees and asylum-seekers in London; pioneering cancer research; ethnic and religious discrimination; and policy frameworks around violence against women.

-Our 2020-22 cohort will be invited to take part in an initial weekend retreat, at the beginning of the new academic year (either virtually or at Cumberland Lodge, in line with Government advice).
+The 2020-22 cohort will take part in an initial weekend retreat, at the beginning of the new academic year.

 Our current cohort of Fellows will complete the programme this August, and they will remain an integral part of our global Cumberland Lodge community, in future.

 Applications for Fellows to join us in September 2021 will open in early spring 2021.